complycube/complycube-android-sdk/README.md

 For detailed instructions on integrating our SDK, please refer to our [integration guide](https://docs.complycube.com/documentation/guides/mobile-sdk-guide/mobile-sdk-integration-guide).

-For an overview of our core platform and its multiple features, please refer to our [user guide](https://doc.complycube.com) or browse the [API reference](https://docs.complycube.com/api-reference) for fine-grained documentation of all our services.
+For an overview of our core platform and its multiple features, please refer to our [user guide](https://docs.complycube.com) or browse the [API reference](https://docs.complycube.com/api-reference) for fine-grained documentation of all our services.

+## About ComplyCube

+[ComplyCube](https://www.complycube.com/en) is a leading SaaS & API platform recognized for its AI-powered solutions in Identity Verification (IDV), Anti-Money Laundering (AML), and Know Your Customer (KYC) compliance.
+Serving a diverse range of sectors, including financial services, transport, healthcare, e-commerce, cryptocurrency, FinTech, telecoms, and more, ComplyCube has established itself as a major player in the IDV market globally.
+The platform is ISO-certified and acclaimed for its rapid omnichannel integration capabilities and the comprehensive scope of its services.
+It offers a variety of Low/No-Code solutions, powerful API, Mobile SDKs, Client Libraries, and seamless CRM integrations.